- About Wayne

 My cousin Brian...
 I hold you in high esteem, as I do Brenda.
 If I thought of anyone I know who has lived their life the right way and done everything properly, then it would be you.
 Intelligent, good job, kind heart and a respect for others that commands respect back.
-I, on the other hand, do not feel that I have any of those fine traits... possibly with the exception of respect for others.
+I, on the other hand, do not feel that I have any of those fine traits... possibly except for respect for others.
 But, as the years roll on, one thing I do think we have in common, we are both very good at being 'grumpy old gits' and putting the world to rights.

 We met in 2009 and have continued to see each other regularly since.
-I consider that we are quite compatible and even our differences make for a good challenging debate.
-I think we sharpen one another's wits too.
-You're funny, very intelligent and I feel that I can talk to you about everything.
-You've taught me a great deal, advised me when I've asked for your help and I feel useful when you call on me for help with something.
+I consider that we are quite compatible, and even our differences make for a good, challenging debate.
+I think we sharpen one another's wits, too.
+You're funny, very intelligent, and I feel that I can talk to you about everything.
+You've taught me a great deal, advised me when I've asked for your help, and I feel useful when you call on me for help with something.
 Our falling outs are quite dramatic though and worse still, I don't create any of the drama bit.
 Lol.

 Not talking to you has meant we haven't shared together the 10th year anniversary of knowing one another.
 Also, today is your 60th birthday and I miss you every day.
 It's good to be talking and seeing one another again.